Many mathematics and statistics majors study away during their junior year.

 - Study away programs often require that you declare a major before submitting an application.
 Hence you should consider declaring your major late in the Fall or early in the Spring semester of your sophomore year.
 This way, you can discuss your study away plans with your advisor in Statistics.
 We advise you talk to a statistician in the Department early on to address the next point below.

-- For study away petitions, approvals are contingent on submission of a transcript showing the grade earned in the course, in order to aid in student advising.
+- For study away petitions, approvals are contingent on the submission of a transcript showing the grade earned in the course, in order to aid in student advising.
 In other words, you make the petition as outlined above, then after taking the course(s), submit a copy of your transcript to your statistics advisor.
 Upon receipt of that transcript, the courses will be applied towards your major as specified in the petition approval.

-- If you decide to take Stat 230, Stat 360 or Stat 370 while away, it is crucial to get the course approved before you leave for your study away.
+- If you decide to take Stat 230, Stat 231, Stat 360 or Stat 370 while away, it is crucial to get the course approved before you leave for your study away.
 You should start planning and investigating courses early since it may take a while to find a suitable course.
 Consultation with your statistics advisor is essential.

 - If you study away during the Spring and want to participate in the honors program, you will need to submit your honors proposal while away.
 You will likely want to stay in contact with Amherst faculty as you develop your proposal.